pratikmallya/interview_questions/README.md

-This is a repository where I shall collect such interview questions found all over the web, and attempt to solve them on my own, using python.
+This is a repository where I shall collect such interview questions found all over the web, and attempt to solve them on my own, using python3.